vkhv/proxy-on-swift/README.md

 }
 ```

-after build this
+after build and start this
 ```
-swift build
+swift build && ./.build/debug/proxy
 ```